LaurieQiu/LaurieQiu.github.io/_posts/2021-05-31-skateboarding as a way of life.md

 I like people who are really into skateboarding, doing it as an expression of their love for life and freedom.
-I like their boldness.
+I admire their boldness.

 Because I'm quite timid myself, I don't dare to skate, and I don't really have the courage to forgo something in exchange for something that I'm really passionate about, and I give myself a lot of reasons not to do this or that.